hududed/pyControl/README.md

     - the optimizer model opt.state.rds are saved at `directory/campaign_current_date/'
     - All the csv files for foreground and background 1D, 2D are saved at `directory/campaign_current_date/'.

+## Line-Patterning
+1. Define threads: (a) motion controller thread (b) mirror switching thread
+2. Prepare initial data:
+    - dataset.csv contains post patterning spots raman spectra data
+	- dataset-pre.csv contains pre patterning spots raman spectra data
+	- data.csv contains only one data for one line and this file interacts with BO.
+3. Assign number of lines to be patterned, starting position in x axis, starting position in y axis, vertical gap between the lines.